sagemathinc/cocalc/notes/final_push.md

     real    0m1.392s  {to 2.x seconds, depending on the trial}

 - [x] (1:00?) snap: I *HAD* to hack admin.py due to mistake in False versus false (and it sending everything to database again... then not going to next step).

+- [x] (1:00?)
+(0:06) update coffeescript to newest version

+- [x] (0:30?)
+(0:21) ui: create new account/login screen still says "Salvus"

+- [x] This bup ls fails, but all the ones around it are fine: salvus@web4:/mnt/snap/snap0/bup$ BUP_DIR=/mnt/snap/snap0/bup bup ls -a fc9f1a7f-46ad-429e-a9ad-be31ce2a27f0/2013-06-01-090149
+    KeyError: "blob '29bd97b4f604f137b0e3dd721f5763fc330b79a1:' is missing"
+SOLN: For now, I could make snapshot, then check if it is valid.
+If not, don't report it to DB at all.
+This must be a BUP bug though...
+Another:
+   salvus@web1:/mnt/snap/snap0/bup$ BUP_DIR=. bup ls 3702601d-9fbc-4e4e-b7ab-c10a79e34d3b/2013-06-01-181254
+Why is there a colon in the string above -- that colon suggests a parsing error, since a commit can't end in colon.